Rava Vada Recipe (Instant Suji Vada)

 10. When the oil turns hot enough (medium), transfer the vada to your greased fingers.

-12. Keep stirring until golden and fry well on a medium high flame until golden.
-Do not fry them in low heat, they will turn hard.
+12. Then later keep stirring and fry well on a medium high flame until golden & crisp.
+Do not fry them on low heat, they will turn hard.
 A very high flame will also not cook them well.

 Serve crispy rava vada hot or warm with a chutney.

 - Do not skip soda & yogurt in the recipe.
 As both these ingredients react with each other and aerates the dough.

 - The key to making these rava vadas crisp and not hard lies in making the batter correctly.
 The batter has to be thick and should be able to spread easily.
 It means it must have enough moisture in it.